 Not only do such labour clauses list minimum commitments for the protection of human rights at work and refer to specific international labour standards adopted by the ILO, but they also provide for conflict resolution systems as well as funds and parallel labour cooperation/consultation.
 Indeed, a growing number of bilateral free trade agreements – particularly those signed by Canada, the United States and the European Union – contain social and labour provisions along those lines.

-This section of the International Labour Standards website is dedicated to providing comprehensive information on the issue of FTAs and labour rights and making available the full text of major FTAs.
+This section of the International Labour Standards website is dedicated to providing information on the issue of FTAs and labour rights and making available the full text of some major FTAs.
 It also provides the FTAs respective social chapters along with information, analysis, publications and articles concerning this issue.

 Relevant ILO resources